coatespt/cursor-twitter/SESSION_NOTES.md

 # Session Notes

-The document PROJECT_DESCRIPTION.md has information on project goals, what it does, and most general interest material.

-The document USER_MANUAL.md has instructions for the application, the sender, analytics programs, and utilities.

 This document covers
 - Loud warnings to Cursor not to mess with any code without asking
+- Two-fold purpose of the project
+- Notes on whay conventional frequency and semantic analysis aren't enough
+- Notes on how it works
+- Instructions for running the main program and utilities
+	- There are numerous parameters for the main program
+	- Utilities for pre-processing the data
+	- Utilities for analysis
+- Notes on throughput and behavior
 - TTD for fixes, enhancements, analysis, etc.
-- Notes on speed, throughput, distributions, and behavior
-- Time Fields
-- Notes on Issues That Have Been Investigated or Fixed
-- Lessons learned

 # Cursor Principles